 You might also be interested in these examples:

-When to submit your retirement resignation letter
+How to write retirement resignation letter – Essential elements

 Formal greeting

-Addressing the right person: Your letter should start with a formal greeting.
+Your letter should start with a formal greeting.
 It’s crucial to address the letter to the appropriate person, which is usually your direct supervisor or the head of your department.
 If you’re unsure, HR can guide you to the correct individual.
 The address should be formal, using titles and last names unless your workplace culture is very informal.

-Professional tone: The overall tone of your letter should be professional and respectful.
+The overall tone of your letter should be professional and respectful.
 Regardless of your personal feelings about the job or your excitement to retire, this letter is a professional document and should read as such.
 Keep the language formal and courteous, reflecting your respect for the position and the company.

 Statement of resignation

-Clearly stating the intent to retire: The main purpose of this letter is to inform your employer of your decision to retire.
+The main purpose of this letter is to inform your employer of your decision to retire.
 Be clear and direct about your intent.
 There’s no need for long-winded explanations; a simple statement like, “I am writing to inform you of my decision to retire, effective [date],” is sufficient.

-Specifying the effective date: It’s crucial to specify the last day you plan to work.
+It’s crucial to specify the last day you plan to work.
 This date should give your employer enough time to find a replacement or redistribute your responsibilities.
 The standard notice period is between one to three months, but consider what’s appropriate based on your role and the level of responsibility you hold.

 Expression of gratitude

-Acknowledging positive experiences and growth: Reflect on your time with the company positively.
+Reflect on your time with the company positively.
 Mention specific projects or opportunities that contributed to your growth and enjoyment.
 This not only leaves a good impression but also reinforces the value you’ve brought to the company.

-Thanking for opportunities: A thank you goes a long way.
+A thank you goes a long way.
 Express your gratitude for the support, leadership, and opportunities provided to you during your employment.
 Personalize this section to reflect genuine appreciation for your experience.

 Offer to assist with the transition

-Training replacements: Offer to help train your replacement or to be available for questions after you’ve left.
+Offer to help train your replacement or to be available for questions after you’ve left.
 This shows that you’re committed to ensuring a smooth transition and that you care about the company’s future even as you’re leaving.

-Wrapping up projects: If you have ongoing projects, mention your plan to complete them or suggest ways to transition them to others.
+If you have ongoing projects, mention your plan to complete them or suggest ways to transition them to others.
 This demonstrates your professionalism and commitment to leaving things in order.

 Common mistakes to avoid